zorkb/time-traveling-owl/README.md

 # time-traveling-owl

 ### context:<br />
-this is a tomagatchi-style game created as means to practice basic coding concepts.
+this is a tomagatchi-style game created as a means to practice basic coding concepts.

 ### concept: <br />
 you adopt an owl who loves food, entertainment, and travelling through the fabric of space-time.